dani-santos-code/log_analysis/README.md

 # About the Project
 This is a Log Analysis project for the Full Stack Web Development Nanodegree @Udacity (https://eu.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

+This is a pure Python project (no framework was used).
+By running the script you should be able to see some reports printed on the CLI, based on the data provided.
+Queries are done with raw SQL queries, using the *psycopg* library, which supports PostgreSQL.
+The project runs on a VM in combination with Vagrant.
+See instructions to get it running.

 ## Setting up your environment: